matn7/Google-Platform-Notes/gcp/GCPKubernetes.md

 - The advantage of this update strategy is that rollouts can be instantaneous, and the newer versions can be tested internally before releasing them to the entire user base.
-- The disadvantage is that the research usage is doubled during the deployment
+- The disadvantage is that the research usage is doubled during the deployment.

-**Canary Deployments**
+**Canary Deployments.**

 - The Canary method is another update strategy based on the blue-green method, but traffic gradually shifted to the new version.
 - The main advantages of using canary deployments are that you can minimize the excess resource usage during the update.

-**Applying a canary deployment**
+**Applying a canary deployment.**

 ```yaml
 [...]